carmopereira/carmo-order-form/readme.txt

 Carmo Bulk is a WordPress plugin that provides a Gutenberg block for displaying products from specific categories.
 With this plugin, you can easily:

 * Display products from multiple categories on a single page
-* Add products to cart quickly and intuitively
+* Add products to the cart quickly and intuitively
 * Customize product display with various layout options
 * Allow customers to add multiple products at once

-Ideal for online stores that want to offer a simplified shopping experience, especially for bulk orders or frequent purchases.
-The plugin uses WordPress's modern Interactivity API to provide a smooth, responsive user experience without page reloads.
+This plugin is ideal for online stores that want to offer a simplified shopping experience, especially for bulk orders or frequent purchases.
+It uses WordPress's modern Interactivity API to provide a smooth, responsive user experience without page reloads.

-Compatible with WooCommerce and optimized for performance on both mobile and desktop devices.
+Compatible with WooCommerce and optimized for performance on desktop devices.

-== Installation ==

-1. Upload the plugin to the `/wp-content/plugins/` directory or install it directly through the WordPress plugins panel.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to the block editor (Gutenberg) and search for the "Carmo Order Form" block.

 == How to Use ==